‘Red, White and Blueland?’ Republican unveils bill to rename Greenland

 On Tuesday, Georgia Representative Buddy Carter unveiled the Red, White, and Blueland Act of 2025 to apparently help America’s “negotiator-in-chief” acquire the region.

-Giving a six-month deadline, the proposed bill would direct the secretary of the interior team to ensure federal paperwork gets updated to the Star and Stripes-inspired new name.
+Giving a six-month deadline, the proposed bill would direct the secretary of the interior team to ensure federal paperwork gets updated to the Stars and Stripes-inspired new name.

 The legislation would first have to be assigned to a committee for study before it is decided whether the bill is passed on to the lower chamber to vote on.